The faculty includes academic lecturers as well as top-level executives from the media business, e.g.

-Elisabeth RIBBANS is consultant at the Newspaper Licensing Agency in London and a former managing editor of the Guardian (2008-2013).
+Elisabeth RIBBANS is a member of the Complaints Committee at the Independent Press Standards Organisation in London and a former managing editor of the Guardian (2008-2013).
 She first joined the paper in 1993 and has previously been deputy editor of Guardian Weekly (2003-2006) and editor of the Guardian & Observer Foreign News Services.
 She studied at the Universities of Cambridge and Bath.

 Bernhard ROSENBERGER is a consultant of Strategic Human Resources and Human Development in Germany.
 He studied journalism (focus on public law and economic policies at University of Eichstätt), is a media scientist (PhD from the University of Mainz) and systemic change manager (“The Akademie für Führungskräfte”).
 He worked as a journalist for several dailies, for SWR, BR, ZDF and as a counsellor and project manager for McKinsey & Co. in Frankfurt/Main.
 In his time at Hubert Burda Media Munich he worked as the editor’s chief of staff, Head of Human Ressources and Organisational Development, as well as Head of the Burda School of Journalism.
 Rosenberger is the founder and owner of Rosenberger & Partner, Wiesbaden.

-Sree SREENIVASAN is Columbia University’s first Chief Digital Officer and a member of the faculty of Columbia Journalism School, where he teaches social and digital media.
-He has been on the faculty for 20 years, since he graduated from the MS program.
+Sree SREENIVASAN is the Chief Digital Officer of The Metropolitan Museum of Art in New York.
+He formerly was in the same position at Columbia University and a member of the faculty of Columbia Journalism School, where he taught social and digital media.
 He writes the SreeTips blog for CNET and appears regularly on CBS and elsewhere to talk tech.
 For more than eight years, he served as technology reporter for WABC-TV and WNBC-TV in NYC.
-In 2010, a Manhattan-news site he helped create, DNAinfo.com, was named one of the six hottest news startups by BusinessInsider (and is filled with Columbia grads).
-He was named one of AdAge’s 25 media people to follow on Twitter; and one of Poynter’s 35 most influential people in social media. [http://www.journalism.columbia.edu/profile/65-sree-sreenivasan/10]
+In 2010, a Manhattan-news site he helped create, DNAinfo.com, was named one of the six hottest news startups by BusinessInsider.
+He was named one of AdAge’s 25 media people to follow on Twitter; and one of Poynter’s 35 most influential people in social media.